LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 This option allows for Normal or inverse colour display.

 - **Normal** is white background with black pixels on monochrome platforms, theme colours are positive on coloured platforms.
-- **Inverse** is black background with white pixels on monochrome platforms, theme colours are negative on coloured platforms
+- **Inverted** is black background with white pixels on monochrome platforms, theme colours are negative on coloured platforms

 *Note:*

 - This does not completely replicate the GD-77 “*Black*” display hardware version, because that radio uses a different LCD panel which physically has a black background, whereas the normal GD-77 has an LCD panel with a white background.

+#### Auto theme<!-- linebreak -->

+This option allows the firmware to automatically change the theme between Day and Night, according to daytime.

+**Please Note**: the location, date and time **has** to be defined in order to make it work.
+These values can be defined by hand (in the [Radio info](#radio-info) screen) or automatically using the embedded GPS on featured transceivers.

+The firmware calculates the sun position and switch to the correct theme when the sunrite/sunset time has come.

+- On colours platforms, you can edit the two themes, using the [Theme Options](#theme-options) or the CPS.
+- On monochome platforms, the firmware toggles between non inverted screen for Day, and inverted for Night.
+If the [Screen](#screen) display option is set to **Inverted**, the Day/Night display invertion are reversed (**Inverted** for Day, **Normal** for Night).

+The user can override the current daytime theme, pressing **SK1** + **Red**, in the Channel or VFO screens **only**.

+Once the daytime theme is override, the automatic theme switching is disabled.
+Long press on **SK1** + **Red** clears this override (or power cycle the radio).

 #### Order<!-- linebreak -->